 Epilogue II: Revelations

 "No, the Steel Empire failed you."
 Azula corrected.
-"They were a means to an end, and they failed to live up to their assigned task.
+"They were a means to an end, and they failed to live up to their assigned task, and Koh the Face-Stealer along with them.
 I can hardly be faulted for that, especially considering I gave those fools my assistance and they squandered it.
 Really, they're the ones at fault here.
 I'd recommend that they be the first humans you annihilate."

 "I already know who I'll be annihilating first."
 Yanwu snarled.
 "And I am not speaking of the conflict in the Southern Water Tribe.
 I am speaking of how as of now you have failed to eliminate Raava's pet."